charly/siphon/README.md

 # Siphon

-Siphon's a minimalistic gem which enables you to easily and conditionnaly apply your ActiveRecord scopes with parameteres sent through the web.
+Siphon's a minimalistic gem (for ruby >= 2.0) which enables you to easily and conditionnaly apply your ActiveRecord scopes with parameteres sent through the web.

 ## Installation